-Holding positions of power and decision-making
+Holding positions of shared power and decision-making

 Guiding the research, design, and creation of solutions